CMSgov/redhat-enterprise-linux-8-stig-baseline/README-Overview.md

-    └── utils                           # Utilities created to help with profile updates and testing ├── ./Gemfile                           # Gemfile for the profile ├── ./LICENSE                           # License for the profile ├── ./Overview.md                       # ... this file ...
+    └── utils                           # Utilities created to help with profile updates and testing ├── ./Gemfile                           # Gemfile for the profile ├── ./LICENSE                           # License for the profile ├── ./README-Overview.md                # ... this file ...
 ├── ./README.md                         # The README for the profile
 ├── ./Rakefile                          # Rakefile for running lint and lint:autocorrect
-├── ./control-status.md                 # Useufl information about the profiles tests
+├── ./control-status.md                 # Useful information about the profiles tests
-├── ./hardened.devel.threshold.yml      # Minimum `pass/fail/NR/NA` for a `hardened` system
 ├── ./hardened.threshold.yml            # Baselined `pass/fail/NR/NA` for a `hardened` system
 ├── ./inspec.yml                        # InSpec profile minifest file
 ├── ./kitchen.ec2.yml                   # test-kitchen ec2 config file